OpenGammaProject/Open-Gamma-Detector/README.md

 ### Shielding

 Due to the detector measuring small voltages, energy resolution being limited by noise and a tiny 220 pF capacitor being on board, it is generally pretty sensitive to EMI.
 In fact, without any shielding and periodically discharging the capacitor, mains electricity would slowly charge it until the device gets overwhelmed with noise.
 To mitigate this effect, the Arduino sketch is programmed to clear the cap every 500 µs by default, which is enough to mostly fix this issue.
-However, this adds an additional ~4 ms dead time which could be roughly equivalent to 500 missed events in geiger mode.
+However, this adds an additional ~4 ms dead time total per second which could be roughly equivalent to 500 missed events in geiger mode.

 For the best performance, you will need to put your detector into a metal enclosure.
 It doesn't need to be a thick metal case, a tin can will most likely suffice.